laderast/BMI535slides/06_Intro_to_Docker.md

 Some of these definitions were adapted from: https://docker-curriculum.com/

+## Containers versus images

+A Docker Image is a collection of software and its dependencies that can be pulled from DockerHub or another Registry.

+A Docker container is an instance of the image running on a machine.
+Multiple containers can be run for a docker image, and these containers will be independent of each other.

 ## Drawbacks to Docker

 Docker requires **system-level access** to your machine (the equivalent of root access), so you can't install it by yourself on a remote machine where you don't have access privileges.
 You'll need to ask adminstration to install Docker and add you to the `docker` group.